Unveiling the Common Sense Behind Agile

 Consider, for instance, the analogy of renovating a house.
 Let's say you're tackling the project section by section, starting with the kitchen.
 In this scenario, the dynamics mirror those of an Agile team:

-• The "Lady of the House" assumes the role of the product manager, articulating her vision for the kitchen's interior.
+• The "Person in charge of house decoration" assumes the role of the product manager, articulating the vision for the kitchen's interior.

-• The "Man of the House" steps into the shoes of the Scrum Master, facilitating communication and removing obstacles to ensure smooth progress.
+• The "Person in charge of house budget" steps into the shoes of the Scrum Master, facilitating communication and removing obstacles to ensure smooth progress.

 • The carpenters, akin to engineers in a software team, translate the vision into reality, leveraging their skills to bring the design to life.